verisys/rails_audition/autosapp/README.md

 a salesman and for the whole company if the user is the owner.
 Thought it made sense to do something like this.
 This report could be expanded quite a bit - ability to group the sales data by location, by salesman (for owner report), order by sale price... etc.  I did not do this for the audition.

+My original design included a status field for the vehicles but this has become obsolete during development and is a tougher field to maintain and keep valid.
+My next step on this project would be to remove that field and ensure that all the tests etc pass - and ensure that nothing is using the vehicle.status field, displaying it etc.